 - Graduate study at institutions including University of Cincinnati, Columbia University, Southern California Institute of Architecture, N.C.
 State University, Virginia Tech, Pratt Institute, and Arizona State University.

 - A holistic, studio-based curriculum with individual workspace for students in a premier facility and hands-on experience with digital design, interior product design, and advanced digital fabrication.

-- Collaboration with various populations on specific needs through the Center for Community-Engaged Design.
+- Collaboration with various populations and user groups through IARc’s Center for Community-Engaged Design.

 - Professional experience and service to the community with projects such as housing for homeless veterans and invigorating neighborhoods with public art.

 - Opportunities to study abroad at universities in countries around the world, including Italy, China, Finland, Korea, Mexico, England, and Australia.

 - Participation in faculty-led programs in Greece, India, Italy, and Spain and annual excursions to art and design centers in cities such as Chicago, New York, Washington, Charlotte, and Atlanta.